Benefits of Acupuncture Therapy

 Medicinal Uses of Acupuncture

-Research and Efficacy
+Research and Effectiveness

 Possible Side Effects of Acupuncture

-- Deep needle insertion can cause serious complications, such as a collapsed lung or internal injuries, though this is rare.
+Bruising or bleeding can occur, especially in people with bleeding disorders or those taking blood-thinning medications.
+Deep needle insertion can cause serious problems, such as a collapsed lung or internal injuries, but this is extremely rare.

 Conclusion